zbhavyai/fedora-setup/postgres/README.md

    # systemctl start postgresql.service
    ```

-3. This installation created a new user called `postgres` without any password, as seen from `/etc/shadow`, and a database schema `postgres`.
+3. This installation created a new user called `postgres` without any password, as seen from `/etc/shadow`, and a database `postgres`.
 You would have to switch unix user to connect to the db for the first time:

    ```
    # su - postgres